-Sri Lanka Accounting Standard-LKAS 33 Earnings per Share
+Sri Lanka Accounting Standard - LKAS 33 Earnings per Share

-Sri Lanka Accounting Standard LKAS 33 Earnings per Share is set out in paragraphs 1-74 and Appendix A. All the paragraphs have equal authority.
-LKAS 33 should be read in the context of its objective, the Preface to Sri Lanka Accounting Standards and the Framework for the Preparation and Presentation of Financial Statements.
+Sri Lanka Accounting Standard LKAS 33 Earnings per Share is set out in paragraphs 1-74E and Appendix A. All the paragraphs have equal authority.
+LKAS 33 should be read in the context of its objective, the Preface to Sri Lanka Accounting Standards and the Conceptual Framework for Financial Reporting.
 LKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.